 The Security Council must incorporate the principles and commitments of the Women, Peace and Security agenda in addressing country-level and other geographic work.
 This includes resolutions on peacekeeping missions as well as on country situations and thematic topics.

-The Security Council has adopted 8 specific resolutions on the Women, Peace and Security agenda.
+The Security Council has adopted 10 specific resolutions on the Women, Peace and Security agenda as of October 2019.
 Beyond these important resolutions, the Security Council negotiates and adopts resolutions including those that authorize and establish international sanctions, peacekeeping operations and military interventions.

 Security Council country-specific resolutions have increasingly referenced and incorporated the Women, Peace and Security agenda over time.
 From 1998 to 2000 less than 5% of resolutions mentioned women, girls or gender.
 However, from 2000 to 2010, over 45% of monitored resolutions referenced women, gender or United Nations Security Council Resolution 1325, showing a substantial increase since the landmark resolution was passed in October 2000.
 The Council has also adopted some new language in recent years which include references to civil society.
 These advances reflect the work of women’s groups and advocacy networks, and must be more consistently integrated by the Council into its geographic work.